-Now that probably you have created some Collaboration Links, it is time to learn how to search Jira issues having them.
+Now that you probably have created some Collaboration Links, it is time to learn how to search Jira issues having them.

 OSLC Connect for Jira comes with a custom

 Caution: this function requires be used along with a

 project clause.
 If a clause of type